xunoaib/pdf-snippet.nvim/README.md

 ## ⚙️ Customization

 The conversion logic lives in [python/extract.py](python/extract.py).

-Edit this file to change options like DPI, scale factor, fonts, or annotation style.
+Edit this file to change options like the Markdown link format, DPI, scale factor, fonts, or annotation style.